codatio/codat-docs/docs/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-authenticate-users-web-app.md

 updatedAt: "2023-01-17T17:00:51.812Z"
 ---

 Our [Sage Bank Feeds](/bank-feed-api/sage-bank-feeds/) integration uses an authorization UI to authenticate an SMB user based on their submitted data connection ID.
-Your SMB users are represented in Codat as Companies.
+Your SMB users are represented in Codat as companies.
 To learn how this method works, see [SMB user flow: Connect a source bank account to Sage](/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-setup#smb-user-flow-connect-a-source-bank-account-to-sage).

 Instead of this UI, your own web app can authenticate SMB users based on the Company and data connection they're linked to.
 With this method, when a user selects your organization as a bank feeds provider in a Sage product, they're redirected to your web app instead of the Codat authorization UI.